 - When the process is complete, boot your phone into the updated OS.

-You have just been able to install Android 8.1 Developer Preview 2.
+You have just been able to download and install Android 8.1 Developer Preview 2.
 If you have any problems installing the update, kindly leave a comment.
 Also, have you tried the new Pixel Visual Core feature on your Pixel 2?
 Are the images much better now?
 Let us know your opinion.